larzw/Cake.Paket.Example/README.md

 2. Uses nuget.exe to download Cake.exe
 3. Runs Cake.exe, for example `build.ps1 -Script MyBuildScript.cake -Target Default` is the same as `Cake.exe MyBuildScript.cake -Target Default`

 For steps 1-2 the scripts in the repository use paket, while step 3 is the same.
-In addition to the command line arguments the old scripts allow, you can pass in the optional argument `-Paket` (on PowerShell) or `--paket` (on bash).
-This argument is used to specify the relative path to the *.paket* directory.
-If you don't specify anything, it looks in the same directory as the bootstrapper scripts.
+In addition to the command line arguments the old scripts allow, you can pass in the optional arguments: `-Cake`, `-Paket` (on PowerShell) or `--cake`, `--paket` (on bash).
+These arguments specify the relative paths to *Cake.exe* and  *.paket*.
+If you don't specify anything, the scripts look in *./packages/Cake/Cake.exe* and *./.paket*.

 ### Configuration Values
 This section is for users who what a deeper understanding of how the modified bootstrapper scripts work.

-If you look in the boostrapper scripts you'll see the environment variables: *CAKE_PATHS_TOOLS* and *CAKE_PATHS_ADDINS*.
-These specify the paths to the tools and addins directory so cake can locate the dependencies.
+If you look in the boostrapper scripts you'll see the environment variable *CAKE_PATHS_TOOLS*.
+This specifies the path to the tools directory so cake can locate the dependencies.
 There are a few alternatives to using environment variables

 1. Specify the ToolPath in the build.cake file.
 As an example see [NUnit3Settings](http://cakebuild.net/api/cake.common.tools.nunit/7bd0c6da)
 2. Use a cake.config file